 A day pass on the trail currently costs $3.50.
 They may be purchased at most trailheads.
 Annual passes are available online here or wherever hunting and fishing licenses are sold for $12.50.

 Friends of the Prairie Spirit Trail do a lot of work maintaining the trail.
-Visit their site and make a donation if you enjoy the trail.
 If you are just interested in biking in Kansas in general, check out Kansas Cyclist for lots of good information on traveling to and around the Prairie Spirit Trail.